Alcohol Abuse and Addiction

 Short-Term Effects of Alcohol Abuse

-Many time when people think of the consequences of alcohol abuse they think of the awful hangovers they might end up with the next day, however, there are more effects that are often overlooked.
+Many times when people think of the consequences of alcohol abuse, they think of the awful hangovers they might end up with the next day.
+However, there are more effects that are often overlooked.
 These may include:

 - Breathing Difficulties